 - Customer service skills (Do you know how to deal with clients' complaints?
 Can you think outside the box to solve customers' problems?
 Are you able to recognize and manage emotions?)

 - Adaptability skills (How quick are you when it comes to learning a new software or production process, or a new company protocol?)

 - Self-motivation skills (Do you need constant guidance and direction from a superior, or are you a self-starter?
 Can you create your own work if you're assignment-less, or in a down time period?)

 - Problem-solving skills (This is a big one—how adept are you at resolving problems big and small?)

 Now that these resume skills examples have shown you what can be categorized as hard skills and soft skills, let's circle back to something mentioned at the beginning of the article.
-You need to make sure the hard and soft skills you profile in your resume are the ones that the hiring manager is after.
+You need to make sure the hard and soft skills in your resume are the ones that the hiring manager is after.

 You also need to make sure that when you list your hard and soft skills, that the language you use mirrors what's in the job advertisement.For example, if the job advertisement notes that the candidate must possess "superior communication skills," list "superior communication skills" in the Skills section of your resume.
 Doing so improves your chances of getting your resume past an applicant tracking system (ATS).

 ATS' are typically employed by large companies to scan resumes for keywords and key phrases, and then score them for relevance—they then send the most relevant resumes on to the recruiter or hiring manager (and discard the irrelevant resumes).
 Make sure the Skills section of your resume stays on the relevant side by adhering to the advice laid out in this article.

 Hopefully, these resume skills examples will help you when the time comes to put yours down on your resume.
 Best of luck!